 3. Clean as you Go

-Never let your dirty dishes pile up, hand wash them or load them in the dishwasher while you’re waiting for your coffee.
+Never let your dirty dishes pile up, hand wash them, or load them in the dishwasher while you’re waiting for your coffee.

 4. Get Everyone Involved

 I’m trying to keep our home tidy and let me tell you, it’s not easy.
 My husband is a naturally untidy person.
-When talking about cleaning and tidying work, we’ve got different standards.
+When we talk about cleaning and tidying work, we’ve got different standards.

-Even kids can help the small household chores.
-My daughter likes helping to sweep the floor.
+Even kids can help with small household chores.
+My daughter likes to help sweep the floor.
 I just let her do it though it’s not perfect.
-But that’s okay.
+That’s okay.
 I can always fix it later.

 5. Living with Less

 I love to keep things simple.
 Having fewer possessions at home means you have more space to live and spend less time cleaning and organizing.